apsferreira/code-challenge-bank-account/README.md

 ## Stack

-this project was built using the technologies below:
+This project was built using the technologies and some gems below:

 - Ruby 2.7.1
 - Rails 6.0.22
-- Newrelic
+- AMS
 - Postgresql
 - Redis
 - Sidekiq
 - Docker
 - Docker-compose
+- Newrelic
+- JWT
+- rack-attack

 ## Getting started

 After cloning the repository: